 SA2 also discussed the storage of the temporary ID.
 SA2 believes the temporary ID can be part of the AIoT Device Profile Data.
 However, SA2 noticed there is a Get operation for the temporary ID specified in Nadm_Sec.
 SA2 understands an Update operation for the temporary ID is needed, while the temporary ID generation mechanism is specified in Annex B of TS 33.369.

-As temporary ID is defined by SA3, SA2 would like to check with SA3 whether the temporary ID should be stored as part of security credentials or as AIoT Device Profile Data.
+As temporary ID is defined by SA3, SA2 would like to check with SA3 whether the temporary ID should be stored as part of device credentials or as part of AIoT Device Profile Data.

+SA2 also kindly asks CT4 to complete stage 3 design on the aspect agreed in SA2.

 2 Actions